-RILM material includes electronic resources that are of value to researchers, including, but not limited to, websites, databases, CD-ROMs, and other media.
+RILM material includes electronic resources that are of value to researchers, including, but not limited to, websites, blogs, podcasts, databases, CD-ROMs, and other media.

 Technical drawings of historical instruments

-, and other small separate publications only if they are of particular importance to music researchers and are publicly available.
-Recordings and films
+- Program notes, pamphlets, brochures, and other small separate publications only if they are of particular importance to music researchers and are publicly available.

-only when one or more of the following criteria are met: (1) when the recording or film is important source material for ethnomusicological, popular, or performance studies; (2) when the recording or film is accompanied by substantial written material; or (3) when the recording or film is the subject of a review.
-Feature films
+- Sound and video recordings only when one or more of the following criteria are met: (1) when the recording or film is important source material for ethnomusicological, popular, or performance studies; (2) when the recording is accompanied by substantial written material; or (3) when the recording or film is the subject of a review.

-that claim biographical authority should be included.
-Reviews of concerts
+- Feature films that claim biographical authority should be included.

 Subject categories of RILM material

-, including reviews of sound recordings and videos in RILM core periodicals
+- Ethnomusicology, including reviews of sound and video recordings in RILM core periodicals

-, instruments, their techniques, reprints of historical teaching methods and treatises, makers, technical drawings of historical instruments, etc.
+- Sound sources, instruments, their techniques, reprints of historical teaching methods and treatises, makers, technical drawings of historical instruments.